About 22 Karat Gold

 Q. Where does your gold come from?

 A. The gold we use is recycled.
-We buy direct from a metal refinery here in Portland which means all of our pieces are made from gold with a minimum of 95% post-consumer content.
+We buy direct from a metal refinery in Portland, OR, which means all of our pieces are made from gold with a minimum of 95% post-consumer content.